 The best part of this game was the main menu, which had some falling rain visuals and sounds.
-And there’s better sites on the internet for that.
+But there’s better sites on the internet for that.
 Avoid this game.

 Besides this, I played a little bit of Sanctum 2 with Satinel, and immediately remembered how amused I was by the ingame text to speech engine in the game, where you could type something and the characters would actually attempt to vocalize your text, and you’d hear what other players (characters) typed (were saying) as well.
 Obviously this is bad in public rooms, but among friends it’s hilarious. [colon close parenthesis] The game itself is okay.
 Compared to a similar game in the past that we also played together, Orcs Must Die 2, this one felt like it gave a lot less freedom to build and defend, and made you even more reliant on your weapons and active gunplay than OMD2, but it had its own charm anyway.
 I’m 10 levels higher than Satinel due to having multiple aborted attempts at playing this in the past with other people though, so I’m not happy about that.